 Evolving customer needs

-Customers’ needs, preferences, and behaviours are always evolving.
+Customers’ needs, preferences, and behaviors are always evolving.
 So, if you’re not keeping up, you’re falling behind.
 Remember, your product has to solve a problem for your customer, and if that problem changes or disappears, so does the need for your solution.

 It’s wise to stay in the loop and adapt your products, if necessary.